zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Credit and payment

-A payment account is required for the purchase of services.
+Signup to our Services does not require you to open a payment account.
+However, a payment account is required for the purchase of our Subscriptions.
 The costs for the services you have purchased will be debited periodically and in advance from your payment account.

 ### Payment procedure